Sharktrix/DataStructures-Algorithms/QUEUES/Queues.md

 - But on the other end removing and adding is O(n).
 - We enqueue and dequeue from different ends.
 - In Queues, we're just going to call these first and last.
+- If we have an empty queue where we're going to have first and last point to the same node.
+In other words, the first and last item in the line.